NYPDK/TypeRacer-Python-Hack/README.md

 # TypeRacer-Python-Hack

+NOTE: THIS IS ONLY FOR WINDOWS
+(you can edit the code as you like to make it work for other platforms, it is open source after all)

 Setup:
 1. You must have Selenium and keyboard installed (pip install selenium | pip install keyboard)
 2. You must have ChromeDriver installed https://chromedriver.chromium.org/downloads